juyongjiang/TrendGCN/README.md

 (\*) Equal Contribution, (†) Corresponding Author.

-This is our Pytorch implementation for the paper: "**[Dynamic Adaptive and Adversarial Graph Convolutional Network for Traffic Forecasting]()**".
+This is our Pytorch implementation for the paper: "[Dynamic Adaptive and Adversarial Graph Convolutional Network for Traffic Forecasting](https://arxiv.org/abs/2208.03063)".
 Our framework is built based on framework of [AGCRN](https://github.com/LeiBAI/AGCRN).
 More useful repositories can be found in our [HKUST@DeepSE Lab](https://github.com/AIM-SE).

 ## Paper Abstract